waffle-lord/ZeroToHeroPlus/README.md

-# ZeroToHeroPlus
-An SPT mod to add a new Zero to Hero profile
+Take this, it's dangerous to go alone ...

+This is just Zero to hero with a starting handgun, a beer, and some cheese.

+PS:
+ya mother